 Peak Gear Guide Editorial Team

-Our editorial team includes certified wilderness guides, gear industry veterans, and obsessive backcountry enthusiasts who collectively log over 1,000 trail nights each year.
-Every product we recommend is tested in real conditions by people who depend on their gear.
+Our editorial team includes certified wilderness guides, gear industry veterans, and obsessive backcountry enthusiasts.
+Every product we recommend is researched against published specs, lab and field-test data, and verified-owner feedback by people who depend on their gear.

 Editorial Disclosure